ryone23/ronaldyonemura.com/content/about.md

 of the factors that drew my interest to engineering and computer science at a young age.
-As I work towards completing my bachelor's degree, I hope to find an software engineering or research internship for summer 2021.
+As I work towards completing my bachelor's degree, I hope to find an software engineering or research internship for Summer 2021.
 After college, I plan to pursue a career in the Software Engineering field, more specifically in full stack development.